CAL WEST HOME INSPECTIONWebsite: http://www.reporthost.com/calwesthomeinspection

 30) Evaluate -

 Irrigation systems or sprinkler systems are excluded from this report.

 31) Evaluate -

-A water filtration system was installed on the premises.
-These are specialty systems and are excluded from this inspection.
+If a water softener or a water filtration system is installed on the premises, these are specialty systems and are excluded from this inspection report.

 The normal water pressure range for a home or condo is 40-80 PSI.
 Water pressure at the time of inspection was 76 psi.